jscrambler/jscrambler/packages/jscrambler-metro-plugin/README.md

 # Jscrambler Metro Plugin

-This metro plugin protects your React Native bundle using Jscrambler.
+This metro plugin protects your **React Native** bundle using Jscrambler.

-> Note: Only protects source code triggered by `bundle` react-native command.

 # Usage